openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 #### TensorFlow Importer

 TensorFlow importer translates the TensorFlow operators in the clusters to OpenVINO nGraph operators with the latest available [operator set](https://docs.openvinotoolkit.org/latest/openvino_docs_ops_opset.html) for a give version of OpenVINO™ toolkit.
 An [nGraph function](https://docs.openvinotoolkit.org/latest/openvino_docs_nGraph_DG_build_function.html) is built for each of the clusters.
-Once created, it is wrapped into an OpenVINO CNNNetwork that holds the intermedia representation of the cluster to be executed on OpenVINO backend.
+Once created, it is wrapped into an OpenVINO CNNNetwork that holds the intermediate representation of the cluster to be executed on OpenVINO backend.

 #### Backend Manager